hitagi0707-zhong/Project-of-Zhijun/README.md

 # Project-of-Zhijun
-This is a repository that including all research projects and papers of Zhijun Zhong The following abstracts about above three projects.
+This is a repository that including all research projects and papers of Zhijun Zhong.

-## Undergraduate thesis:
+The following abstracts about above three projects.

-## Automatic text summarization based on pre-trained language model
+## Undergraduate thesis: Automatic text summarization based on pre-trained language model

 Keywords: Deep learning; Text summarization; Attention mechanism; Seq2seq; Bert